Failure to Thrive

 - Increased metabolism: Your child may use calories at a faster rate than other children.
 Certain conditions, such as hyperthyroidism, can increase metabolism.

 - Incorrect feeding: Your child may not be getting enough to eat, or may be eating the wrong kinds of foods.
-He may be drinking formula accidently made with too much or too little water.
-He may be having problems with breastfeeding.
-He may be drinking liquids that are high in sugar, such as fruit juices.
+He or she may be drinking formula accidently made with too much or too little water.
+He or she may be having problems with breastfeeding.
+He or she may be drinking liquids that are high in sugar, such as fruit juices.
 Your child may also have a poor appetite or may be a picky eater.

 - Swallowing problems: This may be caused by cleft palate or damage to your child's brain.